Folk Dance Scene

 | Links | Membership | Officers | Photographs | Publications | Resources | Scene | Statewide | Syllabi | Teachers ]

-In 1980, Mitch and Laurie Allen took over as editors and upgraded the appearance and format of the new Folk Dance Scene."
+Mitch & Laurie Allen took over as editors in September, 1982, and upgraded the appearance and format of the new Folk Dance Scene."
 It became more of a magazine rather than a newsletter.
-They continued the magazine until the October 1984 issue.

-With the November 1984 issue of Scene, Marvin Smith and Teri Hoffman became co-editors, a job they continued 14 years until January 1999, the longest stretch of any of the editors up until then.
-They added photographs, did considerable research, and wrote may detailed articles on folk-dance related subjects.
+Marvin Smith & Teri Hoffman became co-editors with the November, 1984 issue of Scene, and after a bit of a shaky start, continued 14 years until January, 1999.
+They added photographs, did considerable research, and wrote many detailed articles on folk-dance related subjects.

 With the February, 1985 issue, Fay Woulk took over the Food Editor position from Gloria Harris.
 Walt Metcalf retired as the Arts Editor after the May/June, 1985 issue.
 Floyd Cawthon Jr. became in charge of Production with the July/August, 1985 issue.
 With the September, 1986 issue, Production was handled by The Stone Flower.
 Fran Slater replaced Jim Fogle in care of Circulation and Teri Hoffman became Art Director in addition to her Co-Editor position with the March, 1988 issue.
 Marvin took over as Picture Editor in addition to his Editor position.
 Jim Fogle became Subscription Manager with the October, 1988 issue.
 With the July/August 1994 issue, Carol Wall took over from Jim Fogle as Subscription Manager, Sandy Helperin took over the Circulation position, and Gerda Ben-Zeev & Forrest Gilmore took over as Business Managers.
 November, 1997 saw Sandy also taking on the role of Mailing Coordinator.